 A separate Best Buy detention at the Westminster store, on November 24, 2023 — almost exactly one year after the November 25, 2022 detention at the same store that produced this cert petition.
 This time the loss‑prevention encounter was conducted by employees of Iron Spear Protection Group, LLC, with the Westminster police summoned to the scene; Mr. Montgomery sued Iron Spear and Best Buy together for false imprisonment, defamation per se, and false arrest.

-On May 12, 2026 — barely two weeks before this cert petition was due to be filed — Iron Spear's counsel filed a Motion to Dismiss that openly weaponizes the Panel's affirmance, asserting that “Plaintiff has repeatedly lost in the trial courts, the Courts of Appeals, and the Colorado Supreme Court has refused to take up any of his claims.”
+On May 12, 2026 — barely two weeks before this cert petition was filed — Iron Spear's counsel filed a Motion to Dismiss that openly weaponizes the Panel's affirmance, asserting that “Plaintiff has repeatedly lost in the trial courts, the Courts of Appeals, and the Colorado Supreme Court has refused to take up any of his claims.”
 That sentence is precisely the kind of downstream bootstrapping the cert petition warned about: an unpublished procedural affirmance treated, in another case, as if it were a merits ruling on the underlying detention claim.

 A pattern is forming — and it is Best Buy's, not the Plaintiff's.